b1zzu/sic/README.md

-# Command Line SafeInCloud Client
+# Command Line Tool for SafeInCloud